pearu/sympycore/doc/demo0_1.rst

 Generally speaking, symbolic expressions consist of symbols and operation between them.
-To create symbolic expressions using sympycore, one can either create symbol objects and perform operations between them:
+To create symbolic expressions using SympyCore, one can either create symbol objects and perform operations between them:

 >>> x = Symbol('x')